DennisTraub/bedrock-demo-oleplus/README.md

 php CreateImage.php
 ```

 This uses a prepared prompt.
-The image will be stored in ./image.png
+The image will be stored in the project root as image.png

 **3. Analyze the image with Claude 3 using C#**
 ```shell